 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the statement of changes in equity under foreign currency reserves as required by the Central Bank of Lesotho Act, of 2000.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised first in the statement of profit and loss and other comprehensive income and then transferred to the statement of changes in equity under foreign currency reserves as required by the Central Bank of Lesotho Act, of 2000.

 Changes in the fair value of monetary securities denominated in foreign currency classified as financial instruments at fair value through other comprehensive income are analysed between translation differences resulting from changes in the amortised cost of the security and other changes in the carrying amount of the security.
-Translation differences related to changes in amortised cost are recognised in equity.
+Translation differences related to changes in amortised cost are recognised initially in profit and loss, and subsequently transferred to equity.